 Biological Pest Control

-Biological pest control weaponizes other living organisms to get rid of common pests.
+Biological pest control weaponizes other living organisms to get rid of common household pests.
 Your pest control professional will employ the use of your pests’ natural predators.
 By using a pest’s natural predators, you can rest assured that your home, pets, and local wildlife won’t be exposed to chemicals of any kind.

 You can use many beneficial insects against pest insects in your home, garden, or lawn.
 Minute pirate bugs and ladybird beetles are excellent biological ways to control aphids and spider mites.
 Plants and diatomaceous earth are also effective biological repellents against ants and other unfavorable insects.